Linear stability analysis of wake vortices by a spectral method using mapped Legendre functions: Inviscid linear analysis

 \section{Inviscid linear analysis}

 The eigenvalue problem $\sigma \left[ \mathbb{P}_{m\kappa} ( \Tilde{\bm{u}} ) \right] = \mathcal{L}_{m\kappa}^{0} \left[ \mathbb{P}_{m\kappa} ( \Tilde{\bm{u}} ) \right]$ is analysed by finding the spectra of the discretised operator $\mathsfbi{L}_{m\kappa}^{0}$ and their associated eigenmodes.
-As the number of numerically resolvable {\it discrete} eigenmodes are typically far less than $M$ because of the spatial resolution limit, the majority of numerical eigenmodes should be {\it continuous} in association with $\sigma_c^{0}$.
-Even though $\sigma_c^{0}$ is associated with neutrally stable eigenmodes, its numerical counterpart often creates a ``cloud" of spurious eigenvalues clustered around the true location of $\sigma_c^{0}$ \citep{Mayer1992, fabre2004, Heaton2007}.
-However, the previous studies that observed this spurious spectrum did not pay significant attention to it because what they were principally interested in were discrete unstable modes that can be resolved out of (and thus sufficiently far from) the cloud.
-When the discrete unstable eigenmodes are present for small $q$, the most unstable one prevails the linear instability of the $q$-vortex and therefore the presence of the spurious eigenmodes may not be problematic.
+Since the number of spatially resolved \textit{discrete} eigenmodes is typically far less than $M$ due to the spatial resolution limit, the majority of numerical eigenmodes should be associated with the \textit{continuous} critical-layer spectrum $\sigma_c^{0}$.
+Although $\sigma_c^{0}$ is associated with neutrally stable eigenmodes, its numerical counterpart often creates a ``cloud'' of incorrect eigenvalues clustered around the true location of $\sigma_c^{0}$, as observed by \citet{Mayer1992, fabre2004, Heaton2007}.
+However, the previous studies that observed this incorrect spectrum paid less attention to its correction, which is our major interest, as they were primarily interested in discrete unstable modes that can be resolved out of (and thus are sufficiently far from) the cloud.
+When discrete unstable eigenmodes are present for small $q$, the most unstable one prevails in the linear instability of the $q$-vortex.
+Therefore, the presence of these incorrect eigenmodes may not be problematic.